maybecake/cakebored/ENG.md

 ### Coordinate system

- Coordinate system assumes hand looks like this:
+Put your left hand flat on the table, the coordinate system looks like this:

 ```
      | | | |          ^
      | | | |  /       |
      | | | | /        Y
-     O O O O        <Z|-X->  (Z is going away from you!)
+     O O O O        <Z|-X->  (Z is going AWAY from you!)

 ```

+For those, like me, who have trouble mapping coordinates to space, this means:

+* Positive X = towards the thumb.
+* Positive Y = further away from the user, towards top row of keys.
+* Negative Z = higher off the table.
+* Using X_AXIS as a rotation vector, negative angles tilt the keys towards the user.

+Since the two half of the keyboard are likely to be symmetrical, only the left hand needs to be considered.
+If the two sides are NOT symmetrical, it should be easy to generate a new layout based on the right hand measurements and just mirror the final output model.

 ### Key positioning